rusili/AC-Android/lessons/env-and-tools/README.md

 an animated file to recommending where to eat for lunch.
 Chat bots are poised to be the newest form of digital interaction, similar to Snapchat and Vine of the past.
 [Slack Bot Examples](http://www.wired.com/2015/08/slack-overrun-bots-friendly-wonderful-bots/)

+1. To sign up for slack go to this [link](https://join.slack.com/t/c4qbridge-androidnw/shared_invite/MjI1MDQyOTI0ODcxLTE1MDIyMjYxODktNTg4NWIwYTQwMg).
+2. You will be prompted to enter your email address.
+Enter it and hit the green button.
+3. Check your email for the confirmation and click "Confirm Email".
+4. Enter your name and choose a user name.
+5. Create a password.
+6. You should be brought to the web app, ready to go!

 ## Setup Canvas Account

 TBD